Semiclassical approach to the nonlocal nonlinear Schr\"{o}dinger equation with a non-Hermitian term: Introduction

 In \cite{arecchi2000} the use of BEC atoms in an atom laser is discussed.
-This problem is directly related to the interaction of condensate atoms with noncondensed trap atoms which is a dissipative process.
+This problem is directly related to the interaction of the condensate with noncondensed trapped atoms which is a dissipative process.
 The theoretical description of this system is constructed in the mean field approximation and GPE with additional dissipative terms.
 After some simplifications, we obtain a closed description in terms of the complex Ginzburg--Landau equation (GLE) \cite{aranson2002}, which formally has the NLSE form with a non-Hermitian operator.
 In the review \cite{brazhnyi2004}, in particular, the impact on the BEC parameters by Feshbach resonance, which leads to the generation of trains of solitons, was studied.
 This problem was considered in terms of a dissipative one-dimensional GPE with a time-dependent complex addition to the potential.
 The paper \cite{abdullaev2010} considers the dynamics of nonlinear waves in periodic complex PT-potentials, when the NLSE becomes invariant under the parity and time-reversal symmetry.

-A special kind of non-equilibrium stationary states was introduced and studied in \cite{sels2020} based on the GPE with a stochastic noise term, which is considered by adding terms that violate the Hermitianity of the operator GPE.
+A special kind of non-equilibrium stationary states was introduced and studied in \cite{sels2020} based on the GPE with a stochastic noise term, which is considered by adding terms that violate the hermiticity of the GPE operator.
 The paper emphasizes that the states under study and the resulting specific phase transitions in BEC are possible only in the presence of dissipation.
+The dissipative NLSE also arise in the description of solitons in nonlinear media such as the cavity of the mode-locked lasers (the so-called Haus master equation \cite{haus1984} that is the (1+1)-NLSE with a non-Hermitian term) and related models \cite{aleksic21} including multidimensional \cite{aleksic20} and nonlocal \cite{aleksic14} ones.